SalarKo/JAVA-11-23/README.md

 # JAVA
-Engage in a series of six progressively challenging Java-related tasks, each building upon the complexity of the preceding one.
+Engage in a series of progressively challenging Java-related tasks, each building upon the complexity of the preceding one.
 Each folder contains both the Java file and the assignment.